White man arrested for hurling racial slurs at black GOP volunteer

 “My experience with a lot of these nationalist groups is they will surveil a location for whatever nefarious activity they might want to do at the location in the future,” he said.

-Partee vowed to continue his GOP volunteer work and is still a supporter of President Trump.
+Partee vowed to continue his GOP volunteer work and is still a supporter of President Donald Trump.